Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 - The term "**protocol**" in this context is used to denote the smart contract or dApp that is the subject of the audit.
 - The "**client**" refers to the individual or organization that possesses ownership over the protocol and commissions the audit.
-- An "**audit**" signifies the procedure of inspecting the protocol's code with the aim of detecting and eliminating vulnerabilities.
+- An "**audit**" signifies the procedure of inspecting the protocol's code to detect and eliminate vulnerabilities.
 Generally the terms "audit" and "security review" are used interchangeably but we will use the term "audit" throughout this paper.
-In a narrow sense, we use the term "audit" to refer to the process of inspecting the protocol's codebase that are ready to be deployed.
+In a narrow sense, we use the term "audit" to refer to the process of inspecting the protocol's codebase that is ready to be deployed.
-- An "**auditor**" denotes the individual or organization entrusted with the task of conducting the audit.
+- An "**auditor**" denotes the individual or organization entrusted with conducting the audit.
 Note that we use the term "auditor" to refer to the individual or organization that conducts the audit.
 - An "**audit report**" is the conclusive document produced by the auditor upon completion of the audit process.
 - A "**bug bounty**" is a mechanism to encourage the public to discover vulnerabilities in the protocol.
 In a traditional bug bounty program, rewards are given only for the first reported instance of a particular vulnerability, with subsequent duplicate reports not being eligible for rewards.
 - A "**contest**" is a similar incentive-based process aimed at public participation in finding protocol vulnerabilities.
 Contrary to bug bounties, contests reward all valid vulnerability submissions.